 Josh is a serial entrepreneur who started his first company in college, a nonprofit aimed to fund student-led service projects.
 His second venture was the first online network to track and validate student volunteer hours.
 Over the past 10 years, he worked with global nonprofits helping young entrepreneurs take action and create impact.
 Prior to starting QØ, he served as an Entrepreneur-in-Residence for Ashoka’s Youth Venture, an organization that promotes a global culture of youth initiated positive change.
 Josh earned his bachelor’s degree from Westmont College where he graduated cum laude with three degrees in economics and business, communication studies, and social science.

-Josh loves urban cycling, playing Kubb, and taking his toddler, Quincy, to the beach with his wife, Lucy.
+Josh loves cycling, playing Kubb, and taking his boys, Quincy and Miles, to the beach with his wife, Lucy.

-Lucy is excited to bring her passion for creating efficiencies across processes and procedures to the daily operations of Quarter Zero.
+Lucy is excited to bring her passion for creating efficiencies across processes and procedures and love for people as the leader of the daily operations of Quarter Zero.
 Prior to QØ, Lucy spent over a decade in hedge fund investor relations with a focus on operational fund diligence, reporting, and investor services.
 She earned her bachelors degree in sociology from the University of Virginia.

 Lucy enjoys all things food, and she is the author of lucysguide.com.